-Charlene Wittstock first met Prince Albert II of Monaco in 2000 when the Prince watched the young athlete engaged in swimming competition alongside the South African team.
-He secured a date with the comely woman and allegedly had a wonderful time together.
+Charlene Wittstock first met Prince Albert II of Monaco in 2000 when the Prince watched the young athlete engaged in a swimming competition alongside the South African team.
+He secured a date with her and allegedly had a wonderful time together.
 Despite the Prince’s list of long allegations and revelations that deemed him the “Playboy Prince,” the match of Charlene Wittstock and Prince Albert seemed impeccable from a distant view.
 The couple shared passions in areas of environment preservation and Olympic pride.
-Following the public announcement of their relationship at the Olympic opening ceremony of 2006, the couple moved in together and would eventually announce their engagement June 2010.
+Following the public announcement of their relationship at the Olympic opening ceremony of 2006, the couple moved in together and eventually announced their engagement in June 2010.

 Yet the couple was not without drama.
 Many sources cited the possibility of trouble for the couple due to the Prince’s past and drew numerous conclusions that the princess-to-be was experiencing doubts that were leading her into a prospective escape to her homeland in South Africa.
 But despite the whirlwind of speculation, Charlene Wittstock proceeded with the wedding, converting from being Protestant to committing to the Roman Catholic faith shortly before the nuptials although it was not required of her.
 At the time, she was also a fledgeling student of the French language.

-Many have cited Her Serene Highness Charlene Princess of Monaco to have the fashion flair of Diana, Princess of Wales married with that of the grace of her predecessor Grace Kelly.
+Many have cited Charlene as having the fashion flair of Diana, Princess of Wales married with that of the grace of her predecessor Grace Kelly.
 Unlike Diana, Princess Charlene embraces her public eye for fashion while maintaining her life as a royal.
 With an eye and advocacy for lines such as Armani, the Princess is not ashamed to show her passion for the fashion industry.